-3. That as a matter of law, there exists sufficient evidence before the Court to justify a finding that "there is a reasonable likelihood that of the prior Orders of this Court regarding preparation of a case plan for the purpose of reunification[.]"
+On May 6th and 7th, 1993, the circuit court held a hearing on a petition filed by the natural parents, seeking a finding of contempt against DHHR.
+See footnote 12 The circuit court found that DHHR was "in contempt of the prior Orders of this Court regarding preparation of a case plan for the purpose of reunification[.]"
 The circuit court declared that DHHR "is unable to continue to manage this case objectively with a view towards possible reunification of the family herein, and accordingly must be removed as the primary case manager but should remain as a party throughout these proceedings."
 Responsibility for the "development and implementation of a case plan consistent with the expressed goals of reunification previously contained in the prior Orders of the Court[]" was delegated to an independent agency.
 The private agency utilized in the stead of DHHR was Action Youth Care, Inc. ("Action Youth").
-The order reflecting the contempt the conditions of neglect or abuse can be substantially corrected by the natural parents herein."
+The order reflecting the contempt proceedings makes it clear that while DHHR was "removed from its role as case manager," the circuit court directed that DHHR "shall remain a party to these proceedings and will be represented by counsel of its choice."
+See footnote 13